open-government-design-system/ogds-elements/examples/with-solid/README.md

-# React
+# SolidJS

-This is a bare-bones example to demonstrate how to use USWDS Elements in a React project.
+This is a bare-bones example to demonstrate how to use USWDS Elements in a SolidJS project.